Lake Phalen: Phalen Creek

 Phalen Creek drains the lake and flows into the Mississippi River.
 Near the turn of the 20th century most of the creek was covered over and routed through sewers.
-Since then there have been several attempts to completely uncover it.
+Since then, there have been several attempts to completely uncover it.
 A portion of the lower creek is uncovered and runs along the Bruce Vento Regional Trail.
+In 2026, a nonprofit organization, Waḳaƞ Ṭípi Awaƞyaƞkapi, received a close to $2 million grant from the Minnesota Pollution Control Agency and the Minnesota Department of Natural Resources to daylight some portions of Phalen Creek.
+The organization plans to complete the first phase of creek restoration in 2027.

 PLAN Phalen Lake Association of Neighbors

 PLAN was founded in 2009 with its stated mission to, "Advocate for and preserve the quality of life of neighborhoods around Phalen lake."
 The organization consists of people living in and around the Phalen Lake area.
 The association has no public or private funding, and all of its administrators donate their time.
 PLAN also hosts an online calendar of events for activities focusing on the lake.